 Teach Core Subjects

-Did you know that the Bible has every core subject (and beyond) that you can think of?
+Did you know the Bible has every core subject (and beyond) that you can think of?
 Sometimes we can get overwhelmed and bogged down by all the curriculum options out there, but as Anne suggested in our video – you don’t need all that!
 You can simply start with the Bible, and pray earnestly for wisdom from the Father to use it.

 She also gave some pretty awesome practical tips for using the Bible: